 - Stay visible: Never drive in a truck’s blind spot.
 If you cannot see the driver’s face in the rear-view mirror, he or she cannot see you.
 You may not be able to avoid driving near a large truck, or need to pass one of the vehicles.
 When doing so, ensure there is adequate room to do so safely.
 If there are oncoming lanes of traffic, wait for the traffic to clear before passing.
 It is always best to allow more space than you think necessary.

 A truck driver may be held liable for careless driving behavior, including fatigued driving, distracted or aggressive driving, impaired driving, driving too fast for conditions or violations of federal trucking safety regulations.
 When a tractor-trailer wreck occurs, one of several factors is likely to be present, according to the NHTSA.
+If you need a NJ truck accident lawyer, contact us.
 The truck driver or trucking company may be liable if these factors caused the accident:

 - Drivers were negligently hired, trained or supervised.
 A trucking company may have hired drivers without checking their criminal background or commercial driver’s license records.